Criticism of the Unification Church in Japan: Spiritual sales

 Akahata and Shoichi Fujita (Religious Information Research Center) and the Zenkoku genriundo higaisha fubo no kai (lit.
 National Association of Parents of Victims of the Moonism) claimed that the Unification Church views Japan as having a historical obligation to serve Korea due to past aggression, leading to financial fraud through "fortune telling".
 Yoshifu Arita suggested the Church exploits young Japanese people's guilt over Japan's colonial rule of Korea to defraud them.

 Tomihiro Tanaka argued donations are made voluntarily by the individuals themselves, with amounts based on the individual's beliefs, at the same time acknowledging that people had donated large sums of money in the past. and stated there were no teachings on how much one can contribute to how much was needed to donate to be saved, nor were there any instructions that obliged families in bankruptcy to donate even more.
 Tanaka claimed at a press conference that the Unification Church had had problems with its followers in the past due to illegal solicitations and large donations.
 He claimed that since 2009, when it began to emphasize legal compliance, there had been no trouble between the Unification Church and its followers.
 They stated donation amounts are determined by individual members.
-In an interview conducted with Japanese believers, Kook Jin Moon claimed the church was not pressuring its Japanese members to make large donations in order save their deceased loved ones, stating instead the members informed him it was their own ancestors had instructed them to make large donations.
+In an interview conducted with Japanese believers, Kook Jin Moon claimed the church was not pressuring its Japanese members to make large donations in order save their deceased loved ones, stating instead the members informed him it was their own ancestors that instructed them to make large donations.

 Japanese courts ordered the Unification Church to compensate plaintiffs, declaring its missionary work illegal.
 In 2009, the Tokyo District Court issued a suspended prison sentence to Unification Church members for pressuring passersby to buy expensive seals, ruling that their actions involved exploiting anxiety about ancestral pasts.

 On December 10, 2022, Japan enacted a new law aimed at providing relief to individuals affected by the Unification Church, along with an amendment to the Consumer Contract Act.
 The bipartisan-supported law will prohibit coercive donation solicitations and impose criminal penalties for non-compliance, granting individuals the right to revoke donations made under undue influence and extending the period for contract revocation related to spiritual sales.